apache/nuttx-apps/wireless/ieee802154/i8sak/README.txt

 NuttX IEEE 802.15.4 MAC layer.

 The i8sak CLI can be used to manipulate multiple MAC layer networks at once.
+Both a MAC character driver interface and a network interface using sockets are supported.
+The MAC character driver is used in cases where networking is not enabled and you want your application to use IEEE 802.15.4 directly.
+In most cases however, you will probably be using 6LoWPAN networking support and therefore, the MAC can be controlled directly from the socket interface rather than the MAC character driver.
 IEEE 802.15.4 MAC character drivers show up in NuttX as /dev/ieeeN by default.

-When you invoke the first call to i8sak with a specified devname, it creates an i8sak instance and launches a deamon to handle processing work.
-The instance is considered sticky, so it is possible to run `i8 /dev/ieee0` at the beginning of a session and then can exclude the devname from all future calls.
+When you invoke the first call to i8sak with a specified interface name, it creates an i8sak instance and launches a deamon to handle processing work.
+The instance is considered sticky, so it is possible to run `i8 /dev/ieee0` or 'i8 wpan0' at the beginning of a session and then can exclude the interface name from all future calls.
 The number of i8sak instances supported is controllable through menuconfig.

 The i8sak app has many settings that can be configured.
 Most options are "sticky", meaning, if you set the endpoint short address once, any future operation using